When vinyl records are at their best, I wholeheartedly believe it’s the best way to enjoy music.

 As with any physical media, though, there are several reasons why they might not perform at their best.

-If your record player or turntable sounds distorted, there’s a good chance the reason falls into one of the following categories on this page.
+If your record player or turntable sounds distorted (some might say their record player sounds fuzzy), there’s a good chance the reason falls into one of the following categories on this page.

 Perhaps the most common and easily fixed cause of why a record player or turntable might sound distorted is a dirty stylus.